-The Serra da Mantiqueira is a mountain range that spans approximately 200 miles across three Brazilian states: São Paulo, Rio de Janeiro and Minas Gerais.
-Rivers formed in these mountains supply a number of cities in the Southeast Region of Brazil with water.
+The Serra da Mantiqueira mountain range, part of the Brazilian Cordillera in southeastern Brazil, spans three states: São Paulo, Rio de Janeiro and Minas Gerais.
+In addition, rivers formed in these mountains supply many cities in the Southeast Region with water.

 Serra da Mantiqueira

-The Serra da Mantiqueira is a mountain range in southeastern Brazil that is part of the much larger Serra do Mar Mountain Range System or "Brazilian Cordillera."
+The Serra da Mantiqueira mountain range in southeastern Brazil is part of the much larger Serra do Mar Mountain Range System or "Brazilian Cordillera."

 Approximately 30% of the range is located in the state of São Paulo, 10% in the state of Rio de Janeiro, and 60% in the state of Minas Gerais.
 At its closest point, the range is only about 100 km (62 mi) from the city of São Paulo.

-Rivers formed in these mountains supply a large number of cities in the Southeast Region of Brazil with water.
-Many springs of mineral water lie in the regions of Caxambu and São Lourenço in Minas Gerais, as well as Campos do Jordão and Serra Negra in São Paulo.
+Rivers formed in these mountains supply many cities in the Southeast Region of Brazil with water.
+In addition, many springs of mineral water lie in the regions of Caxambu and São Lourenço in Minas Gerais, as well as Campos do Jordão and Serra Negra in São Paulo.